EAimTY/hummingbird/README.md

 2. Create a git repository on GitHub.
 Put your posts in `/posts/`, pages in `/pages/` and [HTML template](#Template) in `/template/`.
 Any other file in repo will be served as static.
 3. Create a config file ([example.conf](https://github.com/EAimTY/hummingbird/blob/master/hummingbird.conf))
 4. Run hummingbird with `/PATH/TO/HUMMINGBIRD -c CONFIG_FILE`
+5. Access the update url set in the config to trigger a git repo fetch and a database update

 hummingbird gets post and page infos like create time and author from the commit history of your database git repo.
 When you creating a post / page, you create a `.md` file in `/posts/` / `/pages/` in your repo and commit it. hummingbird reads the commit time and author as the post / page info.